ylyma/tp/docs/UserGuide.md

 <box no-icon type="info" light>

-**`INDEX`**: The index corresponding to the applicant to be bookmarked/unbookmarked.
+**`INDEX`**: The index corresponding to the applicant you want to bookmark/unbookmark.
 The index must be a positive integer (e.g., 1, 2, 3…).

 </box>